helium/HIP/0138-return-to-hnt.md

 ### Unissued HNT Adjustment

 Following HIP-20, Helium experienced L1 outages, leaving 4.2 million unminted HNT.
-This proposal mints these 4.2 million HNT to the MOBILE treasury from the start of Phase 2 until the halvening.
+This proposal gradually mints these 4.2 million HNT to the MOBILE treasury from the start of Phase 2 until the halvening.

 ## Alternatives